5 Reasons Why You Should Date a Foreigner

-3. Foreigners can teach us Americans and Brits a lot about passion.
+3. Spanish people can teach us Americans and Brits a lot about passion.

 If you’re anything like me, any time someone slightly raises their voice, you feel like you’re in an argument.
 You probably don’t show a lot of strong emotion in your daily life.